Lgx521/LiDAR_Mobile_robot/README.md

 # LiDAR Mobile Robot

+The course project of `EE202-17L` - Digital Circuits Laboratory.

-## Communication between ESP32 and Laptop
+## Communication between ESP32, Mobile robot base and Laptop

 **Function of this repo**:
 - Realize the wireless communication between a Mobile robot and a laptop running Ubuntu 20.04
+- In the ROS workspace, a basic LiDAR-slam algorithm will be implemented.

 ---
 ### version 1.0